daleysoftware/circuitsense/README.md

 originally developed as an iPhone application, and has since been migrated here and transformed into a more general purpose tool.

-CircuitSense is authored and maintained by Matt Pillar <mpillar@uwaterloo.ca>.

 CircuitSense Install
 ---